Looking after a child or young person's mental health

 Support them through difficulties

-Pay attention to their emotions and behaviour, and try to help them work through difficulties.
-It's not always easy when faced with challenging behaviour, but try to help them understand what they're feeling and why.
+Pay attention to how your child is feeling or behaving and try to help them work through difficulties.
+It may not be easy facing challenging behaviour, but try to help them understand what they're feeling and why.
+Learn more from the Maudsley Charity on difficult behaviour.

 Stay involved in their life

-Show interest in their life and the things important to them.
+Show interest in their life and what's important to them.
 It not only helps them value who they are but also makes it easier for you to spot problems and support them.

 Encourage their interests

-Being active or creative, learning new things and being a part of a team help connect us with others and are important ways we can all help our mental health.
-Support and encourage them to explore their interests, whatever they are.
+Support and encourage your child to explore their interests.
+Being active or creative, learning new things and being a part of a team helps connect us and boost our mental wellbeing.

 Take what they say seriously

-Listening to and valuing what they say, without judging their feelings, in turn makes them feel valued.
-Consider how to help them process and work through their emotions in a more constructive way.
+Listening to and valuing what they say makes them feel valued.
+Consider how to help them work through their emotions in constructive ways.
+Anna Freud Centre's guide on ways to support children and young people has more on this.

 Build positive routines

-Around 1 in 8 children and young people experience behavioural or emotional problems growing up.
+A large number of children and young people will experience behavioural or emotional problems at some stage.
 For some, these will resolve with time, while others will need professional support.

-It can be difficult to know if there is something upsetting a child or young person, but there are ways to spot when something's wrong.
+It might be difficult to know if there is something upsetting your child, but there are ways to spot when something's wrong.
 Look out for:

 - significant changes in behaviour